×

 When we asked about emergency services, members in Mexico wrote:

 "I know of 3 hospitals in the area.
-Mexico General, Angeles Hosp. and Hospital Mexico are the ones I have heard of and I think 2 of them are public with nobody I have met telling horror stories, but I have not been to a hospital since the 80s and have not idea how one would get an ambulance. ," said one expat living in Tijuana.
+Mexico General, Angeles Hosp. and Hospital Mexico are the ones I have heard of and I think 2 of them are public with nobody I have met telling horror stories, but I have not been to a hospital since the 80s and have not idea how one would get an ambulance. ," mentioned one expat in Tijuana.

 "We live in PV 6 months of the year in our condo there and are just a 5 minute walk from 2 private first rate hospitals, Medasist and CMQ in downtown Puerto Vallarta.
 You can literally walk in and be seen immediately by a doctor in Emergency.
 I was admitted for 2 days in 2015 for bronchitis.
 I had a large private room with a window, couch, large bathroom and everything was absolutely spotless and shining clean... floors etc. Nurses uniforms new and clean also.
 I speak Spanish so I was able to communicate with all my caregivers.
 The food was excellent, delicious actually.
 The lady at the front desk, who was also in charge of activating insurance quickly and efficiently coordinated with my insurance provider so that I was not out of pocket at all in the admission stage where they normally ask for a credit card.
 I was recommend insisting at this stage that the hospital contact your insurance company to take care of all costs or you will end up paying something and having to claim it back.
-For a 2 day stay, my bill was around $2355 USD," mentioned one expat in Puerto Vallarta.
+For a 2 day stay, my bill was around $2355 USD," remarked one expat living in Puerto Vallarta.

 "Again,the best hospitals are PRIVATE - CostaMed and Hospitan.
 They are both located on the main highway that runs between Tulum and Cancun.
 In case of an emergency you simply dial "911".
-Of course, depending on your emergency, a patient may be brought to one of the hospitals mentioned above until stabilized and possibly moved to Cancun -where there are larger facilities and more medical equipment," commented one expat who moved to Playa Del Carmen, Mexico.
+Of course, depending on your emergency, a patient may be brought to one of the hospitals mentioned above until stabilized and possibly moved to Cancun -where there are larger facilities and more medical equipment," commented one person.

 View More Answers